zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when for data messages exchanged after a RDPEUDP connection establishes

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :is_orig: Whether the data was sent by the originator or responder of the connection.
+   :param is_orig: Whether the data was sent by the originator or responder of the connection.

-   :version: Whether the connection is RDPEUDP1 or RDPEUDP2
+   :param version: Whether the connection is RDPEUDP1 or RDPEUDP2

-   :data: The payload of the packet.
+   :param data: The payload of the packet.
 This is probably very non-performant.

 .. zeek:id:: rdp_native_encrypted_data
    :source-code: base/bif/plugins/Zeek_RDP.events.bif.zeek 43 43